cgrates/cgrates/docs/tutorial.rst

 The scheduler is loading the timed actions form database and executes them as appropriate, It will execute all run once actions as they are loaded.
 It will reload all the action timings from the database when it received system HUP signal (pkill -1 cgr-rater).

-The mediator parses the call logs written in a postgres database by the session manager and writes the call costs to a freeswitch CDR file.
+The mediator parses the call logs written in the logging database by the session manager and writes the call costs to a freeswitch CDR file.

 The structure of the table (as an SQL command) is the following::
 ::